Email Frequently Asked Questions

 20) With all these new features like unlimited storage, will students be able to keep their email after they graduate?

-- Yes.
-The upgraded email will allow shared calendars.
-Google makes scheduling easy with its calendars as it allows you to share and distribute a group calendar.
-Most of Pepperdine's calendar needs will be handled through delegate access related to the inbox.
+- Google makes scheduling easy with its calendars as it allows you to share and distribute a group calendar.
+Most of Pepperdine's calendar needs are handled through delegate access.
 Google's group calendars allows the sharing, simple accessibility, and supplements easy organization of meetings.

 - Find out more about shared calendars here.

-- Yes, the groups will still be searchable by class and will automatically appear using the Global Address List (GAL).
+- Yes, automatically generated distribution lists like class lists will still be searchable by class and will automatically appear using the Global Address List (GAL).

 - More information on how to start a group chat can be found on this Google Support webpage.